Lattice homology and Seiberg-Witten Floer spectra: Introduction

-Indeed, to the best of the authors' knowledge, an (essentially) exhaustive list of all known non-trivial Seiberg-Witten-Floer homotopy types is presented in \cite{ManolescuIntersection}: these consist of Brieskorn spheres of the form $\Sigma(2, 3, k)$.\footnote{The behavior of $\SWF$ under connected sums and orientation reversal is also understood.} Such examples follow from the work of Mrowka, Ozsv\'ath, and Yu \cite{MOY}, who provided an explicit description for the moduli spaces of the Seiberg-Witten equations on Seifert fibered homology spheres.
-In a handful of particularly simple cases, the critical points are such that the Seiberg-Witten-Floer spectrum is completely determined, giving the computations in \cite{ManolescuIntersection}.
+Indeed, to the best of the authors' knowledge, an (essentially) exhaustive list of all known non-trivial Seiberg-Witten Floer homotopy types is presented in \cite{ManolescuIntersection}: these consist of Brieskorn spheres of the form $\Sigma(2, 3, k)$.\footnote{The behavior of $\SWF$ under connected sums and orientation reversal is also understood.} Such examples follow from the work of Mrowka, Ozsv\'ath, and Yu \cite{MOY}, who provided an explicit description for the moduli spaces of the Seiberg-Witten equations on Seifert fibered homology spheres.
+In a handful of particularly simple cases, the critical points are such that the Seiberg-Witten Floer spectrum is completely determined, giving the computations in \cite{ManolescuIntersection}.

-The goal of the present paper is to expand the available computations of Seiberg-Witten-Floer spectra for 3-manifolds.
-We work with the class of almost-rational plumbed homology spheres; this includes all Seifert fibered rational homology spheres with base orbifold $S^2$.
+The goal of the present paper is to expand the available computations of Seiberg-Witten Floer spectra for 3-manifolds.
+We work with the class of almost-rational plumbed homology spheres; this includes all Seifert fibered rational homology spheres.
 Our approach is based on ideas from lattice homology, a combinatorial invariant for plumbed 3-manifolds which has its roots in work of Ozsv\'ath and Szab\'o \cite{OSplumbed} and was formally introduced and developed by N\'emethi \cite{Nemethi}.
-Lattice homology is now known, by work of Zemke, to be isomorphic to Heegaard Floer homology \cite{Zemkelattice} and has been used by several authors to understand various other invariants such as involutive Heegaard Floer homology and instanton Floer homology \cite{DaiManolescu, ABDS}.
+Lattice homology is now known, by work of Zemke, to be isomorphic to Heegaard Floer homology \cite{Zemkelattice} and has been used by several authors to understand various other invariants such as involutive Heegaard Floer homology and instanton Floer homology \cite{DaiManolescu, ABDS}.\footnote{It should be noted that some of these results are established over different coefficient rings.
+For example, the full isomorphism of Zemke \cite{Zemkelattice} is currently known over $\F = \Z/2\Z$, while here we will generally work over $\Z$.}

 A key input from the work of N\'emethi \cite{Nemethi} is a re-formulation of lattice homology analogous to discrete Morse theory or persistent homology.
-We draw inspiration from this model to construct an $S^1$-equivariant CW complex which we then prove computes the $S^1$-equivariant Seiberg-Witten-Floer spectrum of any almost-rational homology sphere.
-Using some delicate equivariant homotopy theory, we are also able to determine the $\Pin(2)$-equivariant Seiberg-Witten-Floer spectrum of these examples.
+We draw inspiration from this model to construct an $S^1$-equivariant CW complex which we then prove computes the $S^1$-equivariant Seiberg-Witten Floer spectrum of any almost-rational homology sphere.
+Using some delicate equivariant homotopy theory, we are also able to determine the $\Pin(2)$-equivariant Seiberg-Witten Floer spectrum of these examples.
 We use this to analyze Manolescu's $\kappa$-invariant \cite{ManolescuIntersection} for certain connected sums.